steveoni/steveoni.github.io/_drafts/2024-04-14-postgres-redis-extension-in-rust.md

 ```

 We now have a redis key, we can now go ahead to fetch the redis value.
-View the full code for the plannner hook [here](https://github.com/systemEng-Learning/postgres-redis/blob/05ec5172157932635c1f773fd49d8b61dd13a948/src/lib.rs#L28)
+View the full code for the planner hook [here](https://github.com/systemEng-Learning/postgres-redis/blob/05ec5172157932635c1f773fd49d8b61dd13a948/src/lib.rs#L28)

 ## Obtaining Redis Value - Executor End Hook

-This article is about showing how we can update redis store with a key and value, while updating a specific table.
-Due to this , we need to add another hook method, to enable us get the updated tuple.
+This article is about showing how we can update the redis store with a key and value while updating a specific table.
+Due to this, we need to add another hook method, to enable us to get the updated tuple.

 ```rs